 I opened my first law office in San Diego in 1993.
 I began practicing immigration law immediately – helping clients win their green cards, lawful permanent residence, naturalization, and citizenship cases.
 Within two years I opened a second office in Escondido, California.

 Requests for our assistance continued to grow.
 After winning some tough cases in San Diego and Escondido, I decided to expand our services into Riverside County, and shortly later, into other parts of the Inland Empire.
-Today, we have five Southern California locations and one in Arizona.
+Today, we have six office locations, five in the Southern California region and one in Arizona.

 My goal is to assist at least one family from every nation in the world before I call it quits.

-Throughout my legal career, I have placed a special focus on helping clients facing deportation and removal – immigration trials, deportation appeals, and complex cases.
+From my beginning days as a lawyer, I have placed a special focus on helping clients facing deportation and removal – immigration trials, deportation appeals, and complex cases.
 We’ve won several cases after other lawyers told clients they had no chance to prevail.
 Giving up prematurely was not how I was raised.

-As an immigration appeals attorney, my practice is now nationwide.
-I have helped clients residing not just in California – but also in Alaska, Arizona, Arkansas, Colorado, Florida, Idaho, Illinois, Kansas, Massachusetts, Michigan, Mississippi, Montana, Nevada, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Rhode Island, Tennessee, Texas, Utah, and Washington.
+As an immigration attorney, my practice is now nationwide.
+I have helped clients residing not just in California – but also in Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.

 I bring a multicultural background to my immigration law practice.
 I’m proud of my heritage.
 And I strongly dislike laws which discriminate against human beings based on their place of birth or cultural upbringing.